nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       and asks the user to double-check the meeting time (request user to input Y/N to proceed or cancel).
   * If Y, use case continues to step 4.
 If N, user case resumes at step 2.

-**Use case: Filter according to tag**
+**Use case: Filter according to attributes**

 **MSS**
-1. User requests to search for persons according to tag.
+1. User requests to search for clients with corresponding attribute information (at least one parameter is required)
+    * address: a/ADDRESS
+    * gender: g/GENDER
+    * tag: t/TAG
+    * age: age/[AGE] or age/[AGE_LOWER_BOUND]-[AGE_HIGHER_BOUND]
+    * insurance plan name: i/PLAN_NAME
-2. AddressBook shows the list of persons
+2. AddressBook shows the list of clients which has at least one attribute matching the user's search keywords
 3. Use case ends.

 **Extensions**

 * 1a.
+The user inputs an invalid prefix.
+  * 1a1.
+AddressBook shows an error message.
+  * Use case resumes at step 1.

+* 1b.
+The user inputs an invalid age parameter or age range as an attribute to filter
+    * 1b1.
+AddressBook shows an error message
+    * Use case resumes at step 1.

+* 1c.
+The user inputs an invalid gender parameter (must be 'M', 'F' or 'N')
+    * 1c1.
+AddressBook shows an error message
+    * Use case resumes at step 1.

+* 1d.
+The user does not input any filter parameters (eg. `filter ` instead of `filter age/25`)
+    * 1d1.
+AddressBook shows an error message
+    * Use case resumes at step 1.

-The list is empty.
+* 2a.
+The filtered list is empty.
     * Use case ends.

+**Use case: Filter according to attributes**

+**MSS**
+1. User requests to search for clients by name
+2. AddressBook shows the list of clients whose name matches the user's search keywords
+3. Use case ends.

+**Extensions**

+* 1a.
+The user does not input any parameter (eg. `find ` instead of `find Alex`)
+    * 1d1.
+AddressBook shows an error message
+    * Use case resumes at step 1.

 * 2a.
-The given tag is invalid/nonexistent.
+The search result list is empty.
-  * 2a1.
-AddressBook shows an error message.
-  * Use case resumes at step 1.
+    * Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. The software should not use any OS-dependent libraries and OS-specific features.
-3. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+3. Should be able to hold up to 1000 clients without a noticeable sluggishness in performance for typical usage.
 4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 5. The software should work without requiring an installer.
 6. The software should not depend on a remote server.